tomscii/ir.lv2/README.md

 Compiling and installing
 ------------------------

-If you have the above dependencies installed, a 'make' and (as root) 'make install' is all you need to use the plugin.
+If you have the above dependencies installed, a `make` and (as root) `make install` is all you need to use the plugin.
 The LV2 plugin bundle is installed under /usr/lib/lv2/ by default (please edit the Makefile to suit your needs if this is not what you want).

-Issue 'make convert4chan' to build the convert4chan utility described above.
-This is for local use only, it is not installed by 'make install' (and is not built by a simple 'make').
+Issue `make convert4chan` to build the convert4chan utility described above.
+This is for local use only, it is not installed by `make install` (and is not built by a simple `make`).

 In case of doubt, please consult the Makefile.
 You should be able to figure it out from there.